 The prosecutor does not have to prove either statement was not true but that the statements were contradictory.
 Was the guy dead or alive?
 Were the emails completely destroyed or were there back-ups?

 The facts surrounding the two statements are going to be key.
 Are the statements completely contradictory?
 For example, a defendant saying the victim was dead and then the victim was alive is completely contradictory as opposed to a defendant describing the victim as shot and then later stabbed.
 The victim could be both shot and stabbed at the same time but not alive and dead at the same time.

 Another defense is that the individual believed both statements to be true at the time the statement was made.
 For example, Sam first said the victim was dead, but later talked to Carl who said he saw the victim moving, and Sam changed his belief about the victim.
 Sam was not committing perjury but was merely stating his belief.
 Perjury is intentional and knowing, not mistaken.

 If you have been convicted of perjury, call our offices.
-Our attorneys are available to meet you for a free 15 minute case strategy.
+Our attorneys are available to meet you for a 5 minute free consultation.
 It is important that we know all the facts.
 We need you to tell us everything.
 This information will be critical to putting together a defense strategy for your case.
 Our attorneys will find out what evidence the prosecutor has against you.
 We will then inform you of your options on how to proceed with the case.
 We can take the case all the way to trial, if you want.
 Call today so we can get to work helping!